michael2012z/BitBible/markdown/KJV/files/Deut.md

 33. And the Lord our God delivered him before us; and we smote him, and his sons, and all his people.

-34. And we took all his cities at that time, and utterly destroyed the men, and the women, and the little ones, of every city, we left none to remain:the men…: Heb. every city of men, and women, and little ones
+34. And we took all his cities at that time, and utterly destroyed the men, and the women, and the little ones, of every city, we left none to remain:

 35. Only the cattle we took for a prey unto ourselves, and the spoil of the cities which we took.